-The expression <datetime expression> AT TIME ZONE <time displacement> evaluates to a datetime value representing exactly the same point of time in the specified <time displacement>.
-The expression, AT

-LOCAL is equivalent to AT TIME ZONE <local time displacement>.
-If AT TIME ZONE is used with a datetime operand of type WITHOUT TIME ZONE, the operand is first converted to a value of type WITH TIME ZONE at the session's time displacement, then the specified time zone displacement is set for the value.
-Therefore, in these cases, the final value depends on the time zone of the session in which the statement was used.
+The expression <datetime expression> AT TIME ZONE { <interval primary> | <time zone name> } evaluates to a datetime value representing exactly the same point of time in the specified <time displacement> or the geographical <time zone name>.
+The expression, AT LOCAL is equivalent to AT TIME ZONE <local time displacement>.
+If AT TIME ZONE is used with a datetime operand of type WITHOUT TIME ZONE, the operand is first converted to a value of type WITH TIME ZONE using the session's calendar, then the specified time zone displacement is set for the value.
+Therefore, in these cases, the final value depends on the time zone of the session in which the statement was used, calculated at the exact point of time (of the input) and accounting for daylight saving time at that point of time.